 Babcock currently operates one EC135T2 on windfarm operations, supporting the Greater Gabbard offshore wind farm from a dedicated base at Lowestoft in Suffolk.
 This new five year Walney contract is a big success for Babcock, as Dong Energy currently contracts with Danish operator UniFly for helicopter support off the east coast of the UK.
 Unifly have one EC135 based out of Humberside Airport for this work.

-- Great Western Air Ambulance contract for 5 years
+- Babcock renews Great Western Air Ambulance contract for 5 years

 - Babcock to upgrade five EC135s for WPD

 - New mission systems extend the capabilities for the German Federal Police Air Support

 - German Federal Police procures mission systems from ESG